kcubero27/covid19-travel-requirements/README.md

 # Covid19 Travel Requirements 💉

-Covid19 Travel Requirements is a small Minimum Viable Product (MVP) where users can send an SMS to a phone number with [country code](https://datahub.io/core/country-list)(ISO 3166-1) and they will receive a summary of restrictions plus a link with further instructions.
+Covid19 Travel Requirements is a small Minimum Viable Product (MVP) where users can send an SMS to a phone number with country code and they will receive a summary of restrictions plus a link with further instructions.

 ## Requirements

-For development, you will only need Node.js installed on your environement.
+For development, you will only need Node.js installed on your environment.
 And please use the appropriate [Editorconfig](http://editorconfig.org/) plugin for your Editor (not mandatory).

     node > 12.0